cndjonno/AWS-Serverless-Infrastructure-as-Code-Exercise/README.md

 7) Ask your neighbor where they're at, and help them to complete the setup because the next bit we need small teams!

 ## Lets setup something a bit more complicated:
-If you want to build the full infrastructure as code for the Serverless API endpoint I request you pair up with a buddy or two!
+To build the full infrastructure as code for the Serverless API endpoint we shall form a group!
 There are several peices and you'll be better off working together.

-The following tasks need to be done to make a working solution, I'm a pain and I've shuffled the instructions so together you have to work out:
+The following tasks need to be done to make a working solution.
+I've shuffled the instructions so together you have to work out:
-- how it hangs together
+- how it hangs together - DIAGRAM!
 - how to independently work on bits without depending on each other too much.
 - try rate each step on complexity 1, 3, 5, 8.
 - hint: use a whiteboard!
+- Work out who has done what - someone new should focus on terraform or something they've used before if possible.

 Steps:
  - A: ZIP the lambda code and commit it into your Github repo where the Lambda code lives (lookup the zip format AWS requires).